elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/syncing_score_data.md

 over the socket yet.

 To continue, we'll use the `Phoenix.Push` module that we imported at the top of our file.
-We want to initialize using the `"score:lobby"` channel that we created on the Phoenix side, and we'll use the `payload` we constructed to send along the relevant data.
+We want to initialize using the `"score:*"` channel that we created on the Phoenix side, and we'll use the `payload` we constructed to send along the relevant data.
 We'll also use the pipe operator to pass data along and handle the success and failure cases.